-Ashwagandha (Withania somnifera) is a member of the nightshade family and can be grown as an annual in northern New England.
-In its native habitat in India (including 6000 feet high in the Himalayas), northern Africa and the Middle East, this herb grows as a semihardy evergreen shrub.
-Ashwagandha, also known as winter cherry, has green-yellow flowers that bloom in midsummer in Maine.
-The flowers can be missed easily, as they are tiny and blend with the rest of the plant.
-In autumn the bright red berries can be collected and the seeds saved for next year’s planting.
-At Avena, after the seeds have been harvested in October, we dig the roots and dry them for tea or to make fresh tincture.
+Ashwagandha (Withania somnifera) is a member of the nightshade family.
+It grows as an annual in northern New England.
+This herb grows as a semihardy evergreen shrub in its native habitat of India, northern Africa and the Middle East.
+You can even find it at 6,000 feet in the Himalayas.
+Ashwagandha, also known as the winter cherry, has green-yellow flowers that bloom in midsummer in Maine.
+It’s easy to miss the flowers, as they are tiny and blend with the rest of the plant.
+In autumn, you can collect the bright red berries and save the seeds for next year’s planting.
+After the seeds are harvested in October, we dig the roots and dry them for tea or to make fresh tincture.

-Ashwagandha is one of the most important restorative herbs in Ayurvedic medicine.
-In Sanskrit, the name ashwagandha means “vitality of the horse,” which refers to this plant’s ability to restore physical and mental strength and vitality.
-Withania somnifera is easy to start from seed.
-Being from a temperate climate, the seeds need warm soil for good germination.
-After several years of experimenting, I have found that placing the seed trays on a heat mat and watering them with warm water encourages germination.
-Ashwagandha seedlings will not germinate well nor grow vigorously unless they are warm enough.
-Transplant them into a sunny and protected part of the garden in June, once the last frosts have passed.
+Ashwagandha is one of the most important healing herbs in Ayurvedic medicine.
+In Sanskrit, it means, “vitality of the horse,” which refers to this plant’s ability to restore physical and mental strength and vitality.
+The plant is quite easy to start from seed.
+The seeds need warm soil for good germination because the plant is from a moderate climate.
+Ashwagandha seedlings will not grow well unless they are warm enough.
+After several years of testing, I found that placing the seed trays on a heat mat and watering them with warm water encourages growth.
+Then, transplant them into a sunny and protected part of the garden in June, after the last frost.

-Traditionally, ashwagandha has been used to ease anxiety, insomnia and mild depression, and is a calming and rejuvenative tonic for people who feel exhausted, ungrounded, have difficulty concentrating and complain of poor memory.
-Ashwagandha builds muscle tone and is commonly used to help people regain physical strength after an illness or for general health promoting purposes.
-A mixture of 1/4 to 1 tsp. of the root powder mixed with warm milk (cow, goat, almond, oat, rice) with a touch of honey, taken once or twice daily, is deeply rebuilding for anyone who feels debilitated, chronically tired or anemic.
-A root tea or tincture can be used for those who prefer to not use milk.
+Often times, ashwagandha is a tonic used to ease anxiety, insomnia and mild depression.
+It can calm and liven up people who feel tired, have difficulty concentrating or poor memory, for instance.
+Ashwagandha builds muscle and is used to help people regain physical strength after an illness.
+A mixture of 1/4 to 1 tsp. of root powder with warm milk (cow, goat, almond, oat or rice) and a touch of honey is helpful for those who feels weak, tired or anemic.
+A root tea or tincture can be used if you don’t prefer milk.
+Take once or twice daily.

-Warm milk with ashwagandha, honey, a pinch of cardamom powder and a touch of rose water is delicious and is one of my favorite evening rituals for calming and quieting my nervous system, mind and spirit.
-Many women experiencing stress, depression, insomnia and/or hot flashes associated with menopause may benefit from daily use of this warm milk combination, especially before bed.
-Women who feel premenstrual stress and agitation during their menstruating years will also benefit from regular use of ashwagandha.
+Warm milk with ashwagandha, honey, a pinch of cardamom powder and a touch of rose water is delicious.
+It’s one of my favorite evening rituals to calm my mind and spirit.
+Women who deal with stress, depression, insomnia or hot flashes from menopause can benefit from the daily use of this drink, especially before bed.
+Women with premenstrual stress and anxiety during their menstruating years can benefit from regular use of ashwagandha.

-Ashwagandha is being used to help reduce the side effects of radiation and chemotherapy and for people with inflammatory conditions, such as multiple sclerosis, asthma, systemic lupus erythematosus, stress-induced ulcers, osteoarthritis and rheumatoid arthritis.
+And there are even more health benefits!
+Ashwagandha can help reduce the side effects of radiation and chemotherapy.
+The herb can also help people with inflammatory conditions, such as asthma, lupus, ulcers and arthritis.

-Tonic herbs such as ashwagandha offer many health benefits and support during stressful times.
-Ongoing stress, both personal, political and environmental, is wearing to the body, mind and spirit.
-Nourishing and revitalizing tonic herbs, alongside healthy diet and lifestyle choices, offer a simple and essential way to prevent illnesses and promote physical strength, a joyful spirit and peaceful mind.
+In conclusion, ashwagandha offers many health benefits and support during stressful times.
+Ongoing stress can wear down the body, mind and spirit.
+Nourishing tonic herbs, alongside a good diet and lifestyle choices though, can offer a simple way to promote a healthy life.